-(59) Le vi al profesor ayer (Leísta Spanish)
+(59) Le vi al profesor ayer CL I.saw A-the professor yesterday

-cl I.sav v A-th e professor yesterday

-'I saw t he pro ofessor yest erday.'
-[Bleam 1999:45]
+'I saw the professor yesterday.'

 Instances of clitic doubling do exist where, alongside the clitic itself, one finds overt agreement with the doubled argument-for example, clitic doubling of subjects in certain Northern Italian dialects (Poletto 2000).
-While this may provide circumstantial support for the idea that clitic doubling is prefigured by syntactic agreement as in (57), it does not change the facts of (59) and many cases like it.
+While this may provide circumstantial support for the idea that clitic